History

 Native Hyperborean Species (around -10000 B.S.T – 0 A.S.T):

-Simultaneously with humans, the native non-human species across the galaxy develop into their own civilizations.
-Glyphens, a race of immortal sentient asteroids, discover a gas-like substance that opens their mind and makes them rethink their worldview, so they delve into philosophy.
-Coggorts, a race of sentient insectoids obsessed with the idea of space exploration, progress in technology and build tower hives, aiming to elevate above their planet’s atmosphere.
-Telossians, cosmic beings with humanoid upper bodies that grow like trees from flying islands, grow a magical forest in space that would become their permanent home.
+Simultaneously with humans, the native non-human species across the galaxy developed into their own civilizations.
+Glyphens, a race of immortal sentient asteroids, discovered a gas-like substance that opened their mind and made them rethink their worldview, so they delved into philosophy.
+Coggorts, a race of sentient insectoids obsessed with the idea of space exploration, progressed in technology and built tower hives, aiming to elevate above their planet’s atmosphere.
+Sirens, humanoid beings with fishtails, found a way to imbue their voices with ancient artifacts, which gave them the ability to manipulate objects and living beings with the power of their vocals.

 Solar Sails Space Pirates Native Species